 - This project has a minimum duration of 4 weeks and volunteers must have Open Water Dive Certification and Advanced Open Water Dive Certification.
 PADI diving certification can be completed in Madagascar for at an additional cost.

-- Affordable program fees from US$1460 for 4 weeks
+- Affordable program fees from US$1520 for 4 weeks

 Environmental Scuba Diving in Portugal

-If you’re passionate about ocean cleanups, tackling ocean pollution and working with a passionate local dive community, then the Portugal Environmental Scuba Diving project is right up your alley!
+If you’re passionate about ocean cleanup volunteering, tackling ocean pollution and working with a passionate local dive community, then the Portugal Environmental Scuba Diving project is right up your alley!

-You’ll have the opportunity to help with underwater clean-up efforts focused on the protection of the marine ecosystem off the coast of Portugal.
+You’ll have the opportunity to help with ocean cleanups focused on the protection of the marine ecosystem off the coast of Portugal.
 Volunteer tasks can include removing rubbish on the seafloor, learning more about the marine ecosystem and how to protect it, observing and identifying fish and collecting data on fish numbers.

 With the beautiful coast around Cascais on your doorstep, a buzzing cafe culture and plenty of weekend adventures to be had, basing yourself in Lisbon as an Environmental Scuba Diving volunteer is an amazing idea.